-In recent trends, attentions have been made towards eco-friendly and sustainable alternative instead of chemical coils.
-Use of Plant products is known as novel chemo therapeutants in pest management in different parts of the world, because of their biodegradable nature.
+In recent days , attentions have been made towards eco-friendly and sustainable alternative instead of chemical coils.
+Use of plant products is known as novel chemo therapeutants in pest management in different parts of the world, because of their biodegradable nature.
 (Hardin and Jackson, 2009).
-Some plants were also found to presence bioactive compound like citronellal, eucalyptol and flavonoid; these phytochemicals are found to disrupting the olfactory and nervous systems of mosquitoes thereby reducing their host seeking and survival (Isman, 2006; Nerio et al., 2010).
-In present study, four of the selected plant materials are used to evaluate their efficacy were tested and observed through repellent, knockdown and mortality effect against the mosquito vectors.
+Some plants consists of bioactive compound like citronellal, eucalyptol and flavonoid; these phytochemicals are found to disrupting the olfactory and nervous systems of mosquitoes thereby reducing their host seeking and survival (Isman, 2006; Nerio et al., 2010).
+In present study, four of the selected plant materials are used to evaluate their efficacy and observed their repellent, knockdown and mortality effect against the mosquito vectors.
 The results obtained were quite promising and highlights the potential of plant- based formulations as a feasible, low cost and environment friendly tools for mosquito management.

 Materials and Methods